-You will need to complete a proforma report about what you observed, and your reflections on the process.
+You will need to complete a proforma report about the court process, with reference to a given scenario.
 The proforma and more detailed requirements and criteria will be given to students in the first week of trimester.

 Online Quizzes

 Due Date: Week 3 and 9